the buss chimulco 1

 He packed my mouth with cotton and handed me a prescription for 3 items.
 We have found by the way you don’t need a prescription for anything down here but I’m sure they wanted me to get very specific pharmaceuticals. .

 I should have taken a taxi but could’t find the near by Guadalajara Pharmacy or the taxi stand across from it so I slowly walked into the town Centro.
-I had rid myself of the bloody cotton balls along the way.
+I had rid myself of many bloody cotton balls along the way.

 Handing a familiar pharmacist the prescription(s), she smiled and quickly filled the order, certainly realizing why I was asking for a pain med, antibiotic and mouth rinse.
 Walking home (about 1.5 km) I was exhausted.